-- a) Ensure that teams are kept evenly balanced and players are given equal ice time. - b) Monitor players picked up for extra games to ensure they are ineligible to be picked up for any further games until all players from that division have been given the same opportunity. - c) Act on player/coach complaints immediately if necessary, with the Association Manager. - d) Bring any noticeable infractions of conduct to the attention of coaches and assistant coaches, and deal with the situation accordingly. - e) Ensure that all appropriate team officials have successfully completed the following: - Respect in Sport - Criminal Record Check - Hockey Canada Safety Person (HCSP) Course - Hockey Canada Coaching Courses - Concussion Awareness Course (CAT) - f) Along with the CRMHA Recreation Head Coach, appoint coaches and assistant coaches. - g) Ensure all equipment used in his/her division is signed out and returned appropriately. - h) Ensure that all practices and games in his/her division are played as scheduled and assist in to have this carried out. - i) Ensure all claim forms are completed appropriately. - j) Where required, maintain statistics for his/her division and appropriately submit the statistics to the local newspapers and the CRMHA website administrator, ensuring division sponsors' names are used. - k) Ensure volunteers are secured for regular fundraising events. - I) Obtain score sheets from CRMHA Administrator and allocate to the teams in the division, Home team to supply for games. - m) Ensure they supply a copy of the scheduled division games to the Referee-in-Chief as soon as the games have been approved by the Ice Coordinator. - n) Follow and abide by the Volunteer Code of Conduct (Appendix I).
+- a) Ensure that teams are kept evenly balanced and players are given equal ice time. - b) Monitor players picked up for extra games to ensure they are ineligible to be picked up for any further games until all players from that division have been given the same opportunity. - c) Act on player/coach complaints immediately if necessary, with the Association Manager. - d) Bring any noticeable infractions of conduct to the attention of coaches and assistant coaches, and deal with the situation accordingly. - e) Ensure that all appropriate team officials have successfully completed the following: - Respect in Sport - Criminal Record Check - Hockey Canada Safety Person (HCSP) Course - Hockey Canada Coaching Courses - Concussion Awareness Course (CAT) - f) Along with the CRMHA Recreation Head Coach, appoint coaches and assistant coaches. - g) Ensure all equipment used in his/her division is signed out and returned appropriately. - h) Ensure that all practices and games in his/her division are played as scheduled and assist in to have this carried out. - i) Ensure all claim forms are completed appropriately. - j) Where required, maintain statistics for his/her division and appropriately submit the statistics to the local newspapers and the CRMHA website administrator, ensuring division sponsors' names are used. - k) Ensure volunteers are secured for regular fundraising events. - I) Ensure they supply a copy of the scheduled division games to the Referee-in-Chief as soon as the games have been approved by the Ice Coordinator. - m) Follow and abide by the Volunteer Code of Conduct (Appendix I).